Finding a Job

 Use complete sentences during the interview.

 Attitude: Show a positive, enthusiastic attitude to let them know you are excited about the job.

 What to Take to Your Interview: 2 copies of your résumé.

 Dress for Success: No jeans, shorts, hats, or t-shirts for your interview.
 Khakis, slacks, dark suits, long skirts and dresses, polo shirts, collared shirts, are all acceptable attire to wear.
 Wear appropriate, closed-toe shoes and no sneakers.

 Be sure to go to the interview alone.

 Send a Thank You Note: Ask your interviewer for his/her business card and follow up with a thank you note the next day saying how much you enjoyed meeting him/her.
 You can send the thank you note to the address on the business card.
 Email thank you notes are also appropriate.

 Follow-Up: If you have not heard from your potential employer in two weeks after your interview, you can follow-up with them by phone or email and politely ask them about the status of your application.

-After securing your job, make sure to follow instructions carefully to obtain your Work Permit and other necessary documents.
-Your employer will need to fill out a section of your Worker’s Permit.
+After securing a job, make sure to follow instructions carefully to obtain your Worker's Permit and other necessary documents.
+The employer will need to fill out a section of your Worker’s Permit.
 For a list of documents you need for employment visit our Documents for Employment page.

-Be Prompt: Arrive on time or early every day, properly dressed for your new job!
+Be Prompt and Professional: Arrive on time or early every day, properly dressed for your new job!